 1. Dressing up

-Why it may cause anxiety: Sensory processing issues and anxiety often go hand in hand.
-This is especially common for kids who are oversensitive to the information coming in from their senses.
-Even just anticipating dressing up in clothes they wouldn’t normally wear can cause anxiety.
-The texture of certain fabrics or wearing things like tights, ties or dressy shoes may be upsetting.
+Why it may cause anxiety: Sensory processing challenges and anxiety often go hand in hand.
+For kids who are sensitive to touch, just anticipating dressing up in clothes they wouldn’t normally wear can cause anxiety.
+The texture of certain fabrics or wearing things like tights, ties, or dressy shoes may be upsetting.

-How you can help: Consider whether it’s better to have attire that’s casual and calm or fancy and fussy.
-You might want to give your child a choice between two acceptable outfits.
-If dressy clothes are unavoidable, try to make your child as comfortable as possible.
-Buy soft, cotton clothing.
+How you can help: Give your child a choice between two acceptable outfits.
+If everyday clothing isn’t an option, try to make your child as comfortable as possible in dressier outfits.
 Remove itchy tags.
 And bring everyday clothes for your child to change into as soon as possible.

 2. Seeing Santa

-Why it may cause anxiety: There’s a lot of pressure in meeting Santa Claus, whether your child has anxiety or not.
-But it can be particularly tough for kids who have anxiety around strangers.
-They may feel scared to sit with someone they don’t know.
-Also, kids who have spoken language issues may worry about telling Santa what they want.
+Why it may cause anxiety: Meeting Santa Claus can come with a lot of pressure for any child.
+But it can be particularly overwhelming for some kids with learning and thinking differences.
+Also, kids with language difficulties may worry about telling Santa what they want.

 How you can help: Before you plan a visit to see Santa, ask if your child wants to go.
 If the answer is a firm “no,” respect that.
 You can also let your child know that if you do go, it’s OK to back out before getting to the front of the line.

-Prior to the visit, practice with your child what to tell Santa.
+Practice with your child what to tell Santa in advance.
 Consider letting Santa or an elf know that your child gets nervous around strangers and would prefer to just shake Santa’s hand.
 Or you can ask one of Santa’s elves to hand Santa a note explaining how your child feels and how best to interact with your child.

 3. Gift getting

 Why it may cause anxiety: It can be disappointing for kids when they don’t get the gift they wanted.
-And kids with anxiety might worry about whether they’re going to hurt someone’s feelings if they don’t hide their disappointment and express thanks to the giver.
+And anxious kids might worry about whether they’re going to hurt someone’s feelings if they don’t hide their disappointment and express thanks to the giver.

 4. Holiday foods

 Why it may cause anxiety: Holiday foods can cause anxiety for a number of reasons.
-Kids with picky palates or sensory processing issues can find the flavors, smells, and textures of traditional foods hard to deal with.
-They may also be hesitant to try new things or speak up about their preferences, and they might get more anxious if pressured to do so.
+Kids with picky palates or sensory challenges can find the flavors, smells, and textures of traditional holiday foods hard to deal with.
+They may also be hesitant to try new things or speak up about their preferences.
+And they might get more anxious if pressured to do so.

 How you can help: Show your child how to take “thank you” bites during a meal.
 After a small taste of a new food, your child can say, “No, thank you” or “Yes, thank you, I’d like some more.”
 But also bring along food your child likes.
 Forcing the issue isn’t worth compromising everybody’s holiday cheer.